Are you making in-person appointments?

 That's a busy neighborhood, where do I park?

-The Baxter Building has a parking lot!
+Luckily, the Baxter Building has a parking lot!

 During your session, park in any spot labeled “Baxter Visitor.”